Smoke Detectors Save Lives

 Free Smoke Detector Checks

 Fire District 6 personnel will check your smoke alarms to make sure they are working for free.
 The department also maintains a limited supply of free battery-powered alarms for those families unable to afford alarms.
-Firefighters will also install the battery-powered smoke alarms and replace batteries.
+Firefighters can replace batteries free of charge but we are prohibited from installing new alarms.

 For additional information, email the Public Education Coordinator or call us at 360-576-1195.